 - a direct-to-consumer e-commerce website with well-integrated customer service features, easy online appointment booking and 360-degree views of products

 The fine jewellery and watches brand appeals to the younger generation of luxury shoppers who covet Cartier’s love bangles and Panthers watches and are comfortable purchasing them online.
 Cartier makes 43% of its sales to under-35s worldwide.
-The trend is even clearer in Asia where more than half of their customers are Millennials.
+The trend is even more apparent in Asia where more than half of their customers are Millennials.

-Most popular terms associated with Cartier online
+Most popular Cartier items online

 When searching for Cartier online, people most often looked for the following products: